 At just $12.95, this Kuebelwagen was a bargain.
 The same scale as a lot of my Porsche diecasts, I can view a little WWII Volkswagen action, as well.
 No regrets on this one.
 Dig in a little deeper into the history with Michael Sawodny's Volkswagens at War book for just $14.99.

 Heck, this one is just too cool on so many levels.
 A Cold War BTR-60 that certainly appears to have been made during the Cold War!
 I actually bought a couple of these.
 One for display...and one to put out on my sale table!
 At $10.99, why not?
 Want to relive those Cold War days?
 Check out Russell Phillips' book Weapons and Equipment of the Warsaw Pact for about $23.

 Who doesn't love WWII German armor?
 But, just like the real things, models of Panthers, Tigers, and King Tigers tend to be too expensive for most buyers.
-Thankfully, this Pzkw.
-III is available for just $14.99--and it is a nice, early war variant used in Libya in 1941.
-Desert Fox, baby!
-This tank just oozes cool.
+Thankfully, this Tiger is available for just $14.99--and it's a mid-war version used by Grossdeutschland in 1943.

 By far, the 1/72 scale LVT(A)-1 depicting a 708th Tank Battalion vehicle used in Mariana Islands in 1944 is my "top-shelf" model.
 This one is easy to look at, so it commands a place on my work desk.
 When I look at David Doyle's LVT in Action, this model helps me to understand these unusual amphibians.
 At only $14.99, it was a better investment than a Papa Murphy's pizza that disappears in a little under 30 minutes.